- SUSTAINABILITY AND RESILIENCE:

 - Each project must involve mobility of young people (12–30-year-old) from at least two V4 countries, i.e., cross-border visits

 At least two V4 countries must be involved to participate (Czechia, Hungary, Poland, Slovakia).
 In addition to this, direct neighbors of two V4 countries can participate (Austria, Germany, and/or Ukraine).
+The applying institution must be officially registered in the V4 region.

 - Neither physical distance from the border, nor a shared border are decisive factors